MrShieh-X/mscrserver/update_logs.md

 # Update Logs
-Currently, the latest version is 1.1, which was updated on April 5, 2021.
+Currently, the latest version is 1.2, which was updated on April 13, 2021.

+## 1.2 (Apr.
+13, 2021)
+- Modified the JSON object structure for storing offline messages.
+- Fixed some problems.

 ## 1.1 (Apr.
 5, 2021)
 - Allow the configuration of this program to be settable from the "mscrserver_config.json" file in the current running directory.